-Depending on your app's nature, you can encourage positive reviews in many ways.
-When a user likes your app, he is very likely to leave a review, but you must work on deciding the right time to ask them for a review.
-For example, in the gaming industry, you can ask for a review right after a user wins the game.
-Do not ask too much, otherwise, you will be penalized.
-In iOS, you can ask for a review only three times a year.
+Pro Tip: Depending on your app's nature, you can encourage positive reviews in many ways.
+When a user likes your app, he is very likely to leave a review, but you must decide when to ask them for a review.
+For example, you can ask for a review in the gaming industry after a user wins the game.
+Do not ask too much; otherwise, you will be penalized.
+In iOS, you can only request a review three times a year.

 Now that you've read all these effective app store optimization tips, it's time to go all out into the market.
 A long history of apps has gained success over time because of intense app store optimization efforts.
 Results are guaranteed but have patience.ASO strategies are proven and tested over many areas but are continuous.

 Have patience, for the fruit shall be sweeter indeed!
 Wishing you all the very best in this journey!